 The parking provider bills parking fee for user A, adopting the parking coupon.

-Alternative flow
+Alternative Flow

 Alternative Flow 1 – Dedicated Parking Space

 Pre-condition

 Before driving, the user (user A) makes a parking reservation for a slot in a shopping mall, which is especially for the disabled.
 It is normally assured because there will be fines for illegal parking on this dedicated parking space.